The editor’s role in producing your book

 The editor may need to fact-check the manuscript by cross-checking the information in the manuscript with other sources to make sure it is correct.
 Information that may need to be checked includes ensuring all descriptions of items, places or events that are based on real things are correct.
 It may include checking photo captions, referencing, links to web pages and quotes from other publications.

 Fact-checking is usually undertaken as part of the line editing process, or as a separate stage.

 Copy editing (which some people call ‘proofreading’, especially in regard to reports and documents that are not going to be designed and published as books) means correcting the spelling, punctuation and occasional grammatical errors remaining in the document so that the manuscript is ready for the graphic design stage.

-Copy editing includes ensuring the following are correct: the inside pages text, the cover text; captions, footnotes and/or endnotes; and the ‘extras’ such as introduction, preface, half-page information and appendices.
+Copy editing a manuscript includes ensuring the following are correct: the inside pages text, the cover text; captions, footnotes and/or endnotes; and the ‘extras’ such as introduction, preface, half-page information and appendices.